Seekatar/seekatar.github.io/_posts/2021-01-01-pop-up-terminology.md

 ## Mechanisms

-This table briefly describes the basic pop-up mechanisms used for about every pop-up you'll see.
-BH2 refers to the number in [Pop-Up Design and Paper Mechanics: How to Make Folding Paper Sculpture](/2021/01/01/pop-up-books.html#pop-up-design-and-paper-mechanics:-how-to-make-folding-paper-sculpture), one of my favorite books.
+This table briefly describes the basic pop-up mechanisms used for about every pop-up you'll see using terminology from [Pop-Up Design and Paper Mechanics: How to Make Folding Paper Sculpture](/2021/01/01/pop-up-books.html#pop-up-design-and-paper-mechanics:-how-to-make-folding-paper-sculpture), one of my favorite books.
+BH2 refers the the number in that book.
+BH1 refers to his earlier book, [Pop Up!: A Manual of Paper Mechanisms](/2021/01/01/pop-up-books.html#pop-up!:-a-manual-of-paper-mechanisms)

 ### Foundation Shapes